1. Talk Every Day

 Your relationship will fall in your list of priorities if you are lax about keeping contact.
 If your relationship is important, put it first and make time every day to talk.
-My husband and I were both working and had a 6 hour time difference, so sometimes we would have to set an alarm clock for 1am or 6am in order to make time.
+My husband and I were both working and had a six-hour time difference, so sometimes we would have to set an alarm clock for 1 am or 6 am in order to make time.
 It is worth it to hear your loved one's voice.

-Make a Reading List: Whether you have to read a chapter on your commute or listen to the book on tape while you're doing the dusting, having your own private book club means you're doing the same thing even though you are apart.
-A long distance relationship can often drive people apart because they are living different lives.
-If you're both geeking out over Game of Thrones, there is less risk of losing the things you have in common.
+Whether you have to read a chapter on your commute or listen to the book on tape while you're doing the dusting, having your own private book club means you're doing the same thing even though you are apart.
+A long-distance relationship can often drive people apart because they are living different lives.
+If you're both geeking out over the latest Netflix series, there is less risk of losing the things you have in common.

 You may not be able to watch it together, but you can keep skype chat open while you watch your movie and write comments to each other, or watch it apart and then talk about what you thought.
 You might even be glad your honey isn't there to see you blub your eyes out at The Notebook.